toxicbbq/toxicbbq.github.io/index.md

 [Dontating?
 Click Here!](https://donate.toxicbbq.org) -- Missed the fundraiser?
 [Check out our Zazzle for shirts and stickers (can't guarantee pre-con delivery)](https://www.zazzle.com/store/toxic_bbq)
 {: style="font-size: 120%; text-align: center;"}

 {% include figure.html image="/assets/logos/Toxic2025.png" alt="ToxicBBQ 2025 Logo, a Gnome with a spatula stands in front of a grill that has a huge flame coming out of it.
-The text below reads Toxc BBQ 2025 and is in a font that ooks like it is crafted out of leaves." width=300 %}
+The text below reads Toxc BBQ 2025 and is in a font that looks like words are crafted out of leaves." width=300 %}

+{: style="font-size: 150%; text-align: center;"}
+What a turnout!
+We saw over 1000 of you, and that blows our collective minds.
+Here are the stats for #ToxicBBQ 2025:

+- 810 burgers (+80 meatless)
+- 500 hot dogs
+- 100 lbs tomatoes, onion, lettuce
+- 40 lbs grapes, corn, other veg
+- 4 actual dogs
+- 1 vole
+- Plus Peppercon, Hot Ones flights, Cheesecon and a fuel pump repair on site!

+We understand the line turned back some, the heat kept others from coming out, but we’re already planning on how to make next year even better.
+QSO party?
+More samples in the line?
+Maybe some lab-grown meat to try?
+Who knows what we’ll see, or what you’ll bring.
+Thanks for making this one awesome!

+{: style="font-size: 120%; text-align: center;"}
 **15:00 to 21:00** on Thursday, August 7 \\
 at **Sunset Park, Foxtail Pavilion** [(36.0636, -115.1178)](https://www.google.com/maps/place/36.0636,-115.1178) {: style="font-size: 120%; text-align: center;"}